samlev/programming-is-hard/003_LetsBeLoopy.md

 ```

 ###Hey I just noticed!
 You can put code blocks inside code blocks!
 Why, yes you can!
-You could have a loop inside a loop, or an if inside an if, or
+You could have a loop inside a loop, or an `if` inside an `if`,
-all sorts of crazy things.
+or all sorts of crazy things.
 Mostly programming is about putting all these parts
 together in a way that does what you want it to.
 Remember that there's rarely a
 'right' way to do anything, but some problems have a 'best' solution.
 Usually it
 doesn't matter which way you do something, so long as it works.

 ###Cool!
 What's next?
-That while loop was a cinch!
+That `while` loop was a cinch!
 Hold your horses there.
 There's a couple more things that I need to point out
 about `while` loops.
 On line 10, we take one off `customers`.
 When we get to the
 end of the code block, the computer loops back to the start, and tests the